uyar/pygenstub/README.rst

 ----------

-Some of these (or maybe even all of them) are probably in the "not a good idea".
-The whole thing could also be pointless.
+Some of these (or maybe even all of them) are probably in the "not a good idea" category.
+The whole thing could be pointless.
 I'm experimenting at the moment.
 Anyway, if you're not using ``.pyi`` files, it should be harmless.